- This event has passed.

 Festival Dinner | Lecture

-Delicious (and convenient!) dinner at the Festival, this year between Parts 1 and 2 of the Saint Matthew Passion.
-Join us, as Dr. Larry Lipkis offers remarks and insight into the music of Bach.
+Delicious (and convenient!) dinner at the Festival, please join us as Dr. Larry Lipkis offers remarks and insight into the music of Bach.

 Seating is limited and this event sells out quickly!

-Dr. Larry Lipkis, Professor of Music and Composer-in-Residence at Moravian College
+Dr. Larry Lipkis, Professor of Music and Composer-in-Residence at Moravian University

 Butz Lobby, Zoellner Arts Center